pieroproietti/basket/README.md

 # basket of eggs

-This is just the good old [tinyFileManages](https://github.com/prasathmani/tinyfilemanager) with just same little touch for our scope.
+This is just the good old [tinyFileManages](https://github.com/prasathmani/tinyfilemanager) with same little touchs to adapt for our scope.

-# to do
+## To do

 * implement a counter of downloads